 Experienced Legal Representation for Medical Malpractice Claims in Denver, CO

-At Levine Law, we represent patients in cases involving lack of informed consent throughout the Denver area.
+At Levine Law, we represent patients in cases involving a lack of informed consent throughout the Denver area.
 Our lawyers are deeply knowledgeable about the medical and legal issues involved in these cases, and we are happy to help you understand your rights in a free and confidential consultation.
 If you are entitled to compensation, it is important that you take legal action promptly.
 While you focus on taking care of yourself, the legal team at Levine Law will fight to win the compensation you deserve.

 Did Your Doctor Fail Seek or Obtain Informed Consent?

-When you sought medical treatment at a hospital, doctor’s office or other medical facility, you likely signed a number of different forms.
+When you seek medical treatment at a hospital, doctor’s office or other medical facilities, you likely signed a number of different forms.
 One of these was probably an “informed consent” form, which explained in broad terms the risks involved with seeking medical treatment.
 While healthcare providers use these forms to try to limit their exposure to medical malpractice lawsuits, the reality is that physicians, clinicians and other medical professionals must do much more to ensure that their patients understand the risks that treatment entails.

 In order to obtain valid informed consent in Colorado, healthcare providers must:

 - Explain the proposed procedure or course of treatment in language the patient can understand;

 - Explain possible alternate courses of treatment, including those that would involve referral to another facility or specialist;